-Seasonal hair loss is normal in dogs, but if your dog's hair is thinning so much that the skin becomes visible, it means problem.
+Seasonal hair loss in dogs is normal, but if your dog's hair is thinning so much that the skin becomes visible, it means problem.
 This page takes a look at the possible causes of dog hair loss, and how natural remedies such as herbs and supplements can help alleviate the problem.

 Canine alopecia is a condition in which there is excessive hair loss in dogs.
 This condition is rather complicated as it can be triggered by quite a few causes.
 Hair loss can be partial and localized (restricted to one or two places in the body) or complete and generalized.